 At Tidemill, we recognise the value and importance of computing in preparing children to participate and succeed in a rapidly changing world.
 Our vision is to equip all members of our community with the skills and attitudes needed to succeed in the 21st century.
-We intend to build confidence in computing develops problem-solving skills, promotes initiative, and enables independent learning.
-With a focus on digital literacy, children are able to make informed decisions about the use of technology at home and school - both now and in the future.
+We intend to build confidence in computing through the development of problem-solving skills, which promote initiative and enable independent learning.
+With a focus on digital literacy, we aim for children to be able to make informed decisions about the use of technology at home and school - both now and in the future.

 Tidemill has a whole school, cross-curricular approach to computing, with discrete lessons taught each half term.
 Through the three strands of computing (digital literacy, information technology and computer science), children use computational thinking skills to create, analyse, find, explore and communicate responsibly and collaboratively.
 Furthermore, children are encouraged to make connections between each of these stands.
 Throughout each unit, the children are taught new vocabulary to enable a deep understanding of terminology and concepts.
 Across the school, children use a wide range of technology to practise and apply their computing skills creatively in meaningful contexts.
 This curriculum enables children to become attentive and responsible digital citizens who demonstrate healthy and safe attitudes in school and at home.